reeshub/pc-sprint/README.md

 |Register To Memory|0.33|0.51|54.55%|
 |Overall Performance|0.30|0.46|53.33%|

-As you can see from the screenshot, our overclocked NEC V20 is over twice as fast as a stock IBM 5150 running an Intel 8088 CPU.
+MIPS also shows that our overclocked NEC V20 is over twice as fast as a stock IBM 5150 running an Intel 8088 CPU.

 ### Benchmarking Conclusions